butter-network/butter/docs/pres/pres.md

 ---
 ##### Known host management 2

-SOLUTION: Optimise known hosts not for a specific kind of host but for a diverse distribution of host types
+SOLUTION - Optimise known hosts not for a specific kind of host but for a diverse distribution of host types

 ---
 ##### Known host management 3